alexandra-lionga/iris/README.md

 **Special Considerations:**

-* **Content Moderation:** User-generated content will be screened to ensure positivity and respect towards others on the platform at all times, based on community guidelines.
+- **Content Moderation:** User-generated content will be screened to ensure positivity and respect towards others on the platform at all times, based on community guidelines.
-* **Accessibility:** The app should be usable and accessible for users and have compatibility with screen readers.
+- **Accessibility:** The app should be usable and accessible for users and have compatibility with screen readers.

 ### Features

-List the functionality that your app will include.
-These can be written as user stories or descriptions with related details.
-Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

-**User** **Sign-up** **and Login**

-- Users can create accounts or log in with credentials.

 **Content Feed**

-* Users can view a feed of uplifting stories, quotes, and news, filtered by category.
+- Users can view a feed of uplifting stories, quotes, and news, filtered by category.
+For instance, showing most recent, most popular, or trendiest content.

 **Submit Stories**

-* Users can submit, edit and delete their own uplifting stories that may include media, subject to community standards.
+- Users can submit, edit and delete their own uplifting stories that may include media, subject to community standards.

 **Moderation**

-* Admins check submissions by users for approval before posting.
+- Admins check submissions by users for approval before posting.

 **Engagement Features**

-* **Users** **are** **able to** interact with submited posts using reaction buttons and share them.
+- **Users** **are** **able to** interact with submited posts using reaction buttons and share them.
 Engagement stats are visible.

 **User Profile**

-* Profiles show submitted content, engagement stats, and personal details.
+- Profiles show submitted content, engagement stats, and personal details.

 **Search**

-* Users can search for stories, keywords, or other members.
+- Users can search for stories, keywords, or other members.

-**Social Sharing**

-* Posts can be easily shared to social media platforms.
+**Notifications**

+- Users shall receive push notifications regarding new feed, changes in the status of submitted stories, or interactions-likes/comments.

+**Daily/Weekly Inspirational Challenges**

+- The app could provide daily/weekly optional challenges that help inspire people to spread positivity and engage more frequently with it.

+**Content Bookmarking/Favorites**

+- Users should be able to save or "Bookmark" content that inspires them or they might like to come back to later.

 **Reporting and Feedback**

-Users can report inappropriate content or submit app feedback.
+- Users should be able to report inappropriate content or submit app feedback.

 ## Implementation

 ### Tech Stack

-List technologies that will be used in your app, including any libraries to save time or provide more functionality.
-Be sure to research any potential limitations.
+- React
+- TypeScript
+- MySQL
+- Express
+- Client libraries:
+    - react
+    - react-router
+    - axios
+    - Chart.js
+- Server libraries:
+    - knex
+    - express
+    - Socket.io

 ### APIs